the-xkcd-community/the-red-spider-project/Readme.md

 ### Who ###

-Currently, "we" are all members of the [xkcd forums](http://forums.xkcd.com).
+Currently, "we" are mostly members of the [xkcd forums](http://forums.xkcd.com).
 However, anyone is welcome to join in.